josoder/oblig2/readme.md

 # MD5 checksums with c.
 School assignment
-One of does "not very useful type of application", just a IO in C practice.
+A not so very useful type of application, just a IO in C practice.

 ## usage
 Takes 2 arguments, descriped below.